tsur/blog/_posts/2019-06-11-managing-user-upload-assets.markdown

 ## ImgProxy Server

-Finally, an as alternative to Amazon Serverless Image Handler, we could use the open source imgproxy server (https://evilmartians.com/chronicles/introducing-imgproxy), which is a well tested, secure and fast solution but would have the same issues regarding customization and a serverless solution as the one provided by AWS is probably far more reliable and cheap than dedicated servers.
+Finally, an as alternative to Amazon Serverless Image Handler, we could use the open source [imgproxy server](https://evilmartians.com/chronicles/introducing-imgproxy), which is a well tested, secure and fast solution but would have the same issues regarding customization and a serverless solution as the one provided by AWS is probably far more reliable and cheap than dedicated servers.

-The good news concerning the customization issues is that both Amazon Serverless Image Handler and the open source Imgproxy server are based on libvips and as long as version 8.8.0 is released (https://github.com/libvips/libvips/milestone/6), both of them will support heic/heif format (https://github.com/lovell/sharp/issues/1105, https://github.com/imgproxy/imgproxy/issues/140) which is not currently supported natively by browsers (https://caniuse.com/#feat=heif)
+The good news concerning the customization issues is that both Amazon Serverless Image Handler and the open source Imgproxy server are based on libvips and as long as version 8.8.0 is [released](https://github.com/libvips/libvips/milestone/6), both of them will support heic/heif format which is not currently supported natively by [browsers](https://caniuse.com/#feat=heif)

-As a final conclusion, I would discourage using our own custom thumbnail image processing server implementation and would recommend instead to use Amazon Serverless Image Handler solution for a long term better solution, which is easier to maintain and to scale up, which also provides a more reliable architecture and integrates out of the box with S3 and CloudFront, falling back to the open source imgproxy server (https://github.com/imgproxy/imgproxy) or to our own image processing server implementation in case we face some unexpected technical or non-technical limitations with Amazon Serverless Image Handler solution.
+As a final conclusion, I would discourage using our own custom thumbnail image processing server implementation and would recommend instead to use Amazon Serverless Image Handler solution for a long term better solution, which is easier to maintain and to scale up, which also provides a more reliable architecture and integrates out of the box with S3 and CloudFront, falling back to the open source [imgproxy server](https://github.com/imgproxy/imgproxy) or to our own image processing server implementation in case we face some unexpected technical or non-technical limitations with Amazon Serverless Image Handler solution.

-Additional Notes:
+## Additional Notes

-most of our pictures will be displayed at a size of 288x264 pixels in the landing cards as specified in design.

-Amazon Serverless Image Handler estimated costs for 1 million images processed, 15 GB storage and 50 GB data transfer is about $13 (https://docs.aws.amazon.com/solutions/latest/serverless-image-handler/overview.html)
+Most of our pictures will be displayed at a size of 288x264 pixels in the landing cards as specified in design.
+Amazon Serverless Image Handler estimated costs for 1 million images processed, 15 GB storage and 50 GB data transfer is about [$13](https://docs.aws.amazon.com/solutions/latest/serverless-image-handler/overview.html)